 For further information about flood insurance, click on the "Flood Insurance Information" link at left, watch the YouTube video at right, or view FEMA’s website.

 Floods are the most common and widespread of all natural disasters, except fire.
 Most communities in the United States can experience some kind of flooding after spring rain, heavy thunderstorms or winter snow melts.
 Flash floods usually result from intense storms dropping large amounts of rain within a brief period.
 Flash floods occur with little or no warning and can reach full peak in only a few minutes.
-For an up-to-date forecast of flood threats, check flood information on FEMA's website.
+For more information, click HERE.

 Flooding has caused the deaths of more than 10,000 people since 1900.
 Click on the link "Flood Safety Tips" at right to find some simple rules to remember to keep you and your family safe if a flood should affect you.